About Liz Shakespeare

 Devon and its people were again the main inspiration for All Around The Year, despite the stories being purely fictional.
 For each month, I created a character whose life is in some way influenced by the landscape around them.

 I returned to historical research for my new book, The Postman Poet, published in March 2017.
 You can read more about it here.
+I think it was my favourite book to write, and it is great fun working with Nick Wyke and Becki Driscoll to tell audiences throughout the southwest of England about the life and work of the Postman Poet.

 I have successfully self-published all my books, through choice rather than necessity.
 I enjoy the process of self-publishing which gives me more control of my books, from the design right through to distribution.
 I am fortunate in having well-read friends who are also writers and they help me through the editing process; another old friend does the proof-reading for me; and I have two talented sons, the oldest of which, Ben, designed the covers for my three most recent books.
 I now also have many customers who are generous with their appreciation, which is heartening after the years of solitary work!